FlappyBirdCodes/Clacker/README.md

 # Clacker
-First program made in Java
+This is a program written for my programming class which is done in Java.